 In stark contrast, Dr. Jones points out that most of the elements needed to create topsoil are found in the atmosphere and that the creation of new soil centers around carbon.
 Compost may help, but it is simply not the best way to create topsoil.

 A plant can acquire between 85 to 90 percent of the building materials it needs from the air to create liquid carbon.
 The rest of the nutrients are provided from the soil.
 Soil microbes use this liquid carbon as an energy source to help them convert tied up nutrients into available plant food.
 In the process, the sugars emitted by the roots act as a glue to create complex soil structure, which includes stable forms of carbon and humus.

 This is superior to results seen by using a bio stimulant, including natural plant or seaweed extracts.
-GroPal Balance contains every micro and macro nutrient needed by the plant, plus fungi and over 70 species of bacteria that help the soil to convert nutrients tied up in the soil into plant food.
+MycorrPlus contains micro and macro nutrients needed by the plant, plus 4 strains of mycorrhizal fungi and over 70 strains of aerobic bacteria that help the soil to convert nutrients tied up in the soil into plant food.

 Carbon is needed for soil structuring and water holding.
 As liquid carbon streams into the aggregates via the roots or fungal linkages, it enables the production of glues and gums that hold soil particles together.

 Establishing a good soil structure enables nitrogen-fixing bacteria to function.
 You will rarely see a nitrogen deficient plant in a healthy natural ecosystem.
 Ammonia that is fixed from the air is rapidly converted into an amino acid or incorporated into a humic polymer.
 These organic forms of nitrogen cannot be leached or volatilized.

 With rapid carbon sequestering, the growth rate of plants can quickly increase.
 That is the power of properly functioning soil.